 Please help us continue the lawsuit we filed on January 28, 2020 to protect 10 million acres of priceless native habitat in California that Cal Fire is targeting for clearance under the guise of fire protection.
-Through the use of herbicides, huge grinding machines, unnatural fire, and soil disturbance, Cal Fire plans to clear a quarter million acres per year of important carbon absorbing habitat already threatened by climate change.
+Through the use of herbicides, huge grinding machines, unnatural fire, and soil disturbance, Cal Fire plans to clear a half million acres per year of important carbon absorbing habitat already threatened by climate change.

-By focusing exclusively on clearing habitat across the landscape, Cal Fire is NOT addressing the main causes for loss of life and property from wildland fire – flammable homes placed on flammable terrain.
+By focusing exclusively on clearing habitat across the landscape, Cal Fire is not addressing the main causes for loss of life and property from wildland fire – flammable homes placed on flammable terrain.

 Blaming Nature for our own ignornance will only end up destroying the natural environment we depend on.